 In his new documentary, 1970, Tomasz Wolski uses stop-motion animation and archival footage to illuminate telephone conversations between top communist officials during a crucial historical event.

-Working with a limited budget meant the puppets could only move so much, so Wolski moved the camera, as well as creating mood lighting and period-accurate settings, to make us feel like we’re really there with them.
-You forget you’re watching animation, and feel like you’re really watching these events unfold.
+Working with a limited budget meant the puppets could only move so much.
+Instead, Wolski moved the camera.
+He also used mood lighting and period-accurate settings to make us feel like we were there with them.
+You forget you’re watching animation, and feel like you’re watching these events unfold.

-Wolski regularly cuts between the events discussed by the men on the phone and archival footage of the actual events with people on the streets.
-It creates a stark contrast between the moving masses outdoors in the light and the privileged, static few indoors in darkened rooms.
-The combination of the real documentary audio recordings and the archival footage remain a constant reminder that this really happened.
+Wolski regularly cuts between the events discussed by the men on the phone and archival footage of people on the streets.
+It contrasts the moving masses outdoors in the light and the privileged, static few indoors in darkened rooms.
+The combination of the real documentary audio recordings and the archival footage remains a constant reminder that this happened.

-Though this important moment in Polish history may not be well known outside of the country, a worker’s rebellion crushed by insensitive leaders not on the ground is hardly an anomaly.
+This important moment in Polish history may not be well known outside the country.
+But a worker’s rebellion crushed by insensitive leaders who are not on the ground is hardly an anomaly.
 The film often reminded me of Mike Leigh’s Peterloo, with its contrasts between the unfeeling few in power and the masses encountering injustice and state violence.